pytorch/TensorRT/cpp/bin/torchtrtc/README.md

 ```
 torchtrtc [input_file_path] [output_file_path]
     [input_specs...] {OPTIONS}

-  Torch-TensorRT is a compiler for TorchScript, it will compile and optimize
+    torchtrtc is a compiler for TorchScript, it will compile and optimize
     TorchScript programs to run on NVIDIA GPUs using TensorRT

   OPTIONS:

     -h, --help                        Display this help menu
     Verbiosity of the compiler